-In Section III, we added the following details to further address the novelty developed in this study.
+In Section III, we have added the following details to further address the novelty of this study.

-“The key difference between the traditional RMA and the proposed algorithm is the aligning of the multi-planar multistatic (MIMO-SAR) data to virtual planar monostatic data.
-This crucial step compensates for both the sampling irregularities and multistatic MIMO effects simultaneously, while significantly reducing the dimensionality, from 6-D xT,xR,yT,yR,zl,f to 3-D x',y',f, and subsequently the computational complexity.”
+“The key difference between traditional RMA and the proposed algorithm is the alignment of the multi-planar multistatic (MIMO-SAR) data to virtual planar monostatic data.
+This crucial step compensates for both the sampling irregularities and multistatic MIMO effects simultaneously, while significantly reducing the dimensionality from 6-D xT,xR,yT,yR,zl,f to 3-D x',y',f, and subsequently the computational complexity.”

-In Section VI, we included the highlighted portion below to provide a thorough discussion of the novel extension of our technique to the conventional RMA.
+In Section VI, we include the highlighted portion below to provide a thorough discussion of the novel extension of our technique to conventional RMA.